 The feline lower urinary tract disease primarily affects the urethra and bladder in this situation the cat isn’t able to urinate in full or partially.
 Under normal circumstances, the toxic substances, struvite stones, or calcium oxalate crystals get dissolved in the urine, and these harmful items flush out of the system with the urine.

 With UTIs, it’s highly possible that your cat’s narrow passage gets blocked and it’s difficult for your feline friend to execrate the urine and flush out the toxic materials with the urine.
-It, in turn, boosts the urinary health.
 If this ailment is left untreated, you may witness that the urine is tinged with blood and most probably your cat screams since the disease makes the urination process difficult.

 7 Signs of urinary tract infection in Cats